JohnLCaron/rlauxe/docs/CaseStudies.md

 **createSortedCards**: Using the prn seed, we assign prns to all cvrs and rewrite the cvrs to sortedCards.csv (optionally zipped), using an out-of-memory sorting algorithm.

 The CVRs are in two groups, "mail-in" and "in-person".
 The _createSfElectionFromCardsOA_ variant assumes that the mail-in cvrs can be matched to the corresponding physical ballot, but the in-person cannot.
 We can use OneAudit by putting the in-person cvrs into pools by precinct, since we can then calculate the ContestTabulation and assortMean for each pool.
 For IRV, we can calculate the VoteConsolidator for each pool.
 This allows us to calculate the RaireAssertions and assortMean for each pool.
 So we can run a real IRV, at the cost of increased sample sizes to use OneAudit instead of CLCA.
-Note that in this case we can use Card Style Data to do style sampling.
+In this case we use Card Style Data to do style sampling, which is equivilent to assuming we can match the CRV to the MRV, but the crv vote counts have been redacted for privacy reasons.

 The _createSfElectionFromCards_ variant assumes we can match in-person CVRs to physical ballots, so theres no need to use OneAudit.
 This allows us to compare the cost of OneAudit vs CLCA.

 The _createSfElectionFromCardsOANS_ ("One Audit, no Styles") variant assumes we cannot match in-person CVRs to physical ballots, so uses OneAudit, but assumes that we dont know which cards have which contests for the pooled data.
-Instead it uses Philip's approach of adding contest undervotes to all the cards in the pool (so that all cards have all the contests), and increasing the contest upper limit (Nc).
+Instead it uses Philip's approach of adding contest undervotes to all the cards in the pool (so that all cards have all the contests in the pool), and increasing the contest upper limit (Nc).
+Consistent sampling is still used, but with increased undervotes in the pool ballots.
 This allows us to test the two approaches.
 Preliminary results shows it may not matter much except at low margins.

 ## Colorado RLA (CORLA) 2024

 * 3,241,120 ballot cast (Colorado 2024 General Election).
 64 contests, no IRV.
-* CO doesnt publically publish the CVRs, just precinct totals, see **2024GeneralPrecinctLevelResults.csv/zip/xlsx**.
+* CO doesnt publically publish the CVRs, just precinct totals, see _2024GeneralPrecinctLevelResults.csv/zip/xlsx_.
 We use the published precinct  level results to create simulated CVRs and run simulated RLAs.
 Note that we need CVRs to do IRV contests.
 * CORLA does an RLA, so they do have access to the CVRs.
 A "publically verifiable" RLA requires the CVRs to be publically verifiable.
 But we can still do the RLA as long as they are "privately available".

-* _detail.xls_ has summary by contest broken out by county, in a multipage excel file. **detail.xml** has same info in xml file
+* _detail.xls_ has summary by contest broken out by county, in a multipage excel file. _detail.xml_ has same info in xml file

-* round1/contest.csv has summary of each round and we use these fields from it to make the contest:
+* _round1/contest.csv_ has a summary of each round and we use these fields from it to make the contest:
 ````
   contest_name
   winners_allowed